You’re probably familiar with what a Sommelier is.

 At this level, candidates and awardees are expected to be able to converse with industry-leading brewers and chefs as a peer—while also helping make beer more accessible to consumers.
 This requires an expert grasp of knowledge, vocabulary, and leadership skills.

 The Cicerone level 4 syllabus is too long to adequately summarize in a blog post of this scope.
-Take a look for yourself.
 The topics remain the same: keeping and serving, styles, flavors and evaluation, ingredients and brewing, and pairing, with each section representing 20% of the final exam.
 But the level of mastery that a Master Cicerone demonstrates in these is world-class.